-If optimising customer experience is an exciting opportunity for your store, where exactly would you start?
+If optimizing customer experience is an exciting opportunity for your store, where exactly would you start?

-In the land of rising customer expectations, their post-purchase experience of your customers can make or break the relationship with your brand.
+In the land of rising customer expectations, the post-purchase experience of your customers can make or break the relationship with your brand.

 For example, a painless installation of products and timely delivery are just as important as product reliability and product design for customers.

-Yet, a 2017 report by CMO Council shows 60 percent of consumer survey participants rate their post-purchase experiences with manufacturers as underwhelming.
+Yet, a 2017 report by CMO Council shows that 60% of consumer survey participants rate their post-purchase experiences with manufacturers as underwhelming.
 Additionally, 56 percent of consumers were disappointed with service from retailers and eCommerce sites.

 But, don’t be disheartened.
 Your brand can set itself apart from your competitors if you can differentiate yourself.